|Copyright 2011 ACE-DHH Chad E. Smith & Sherry Ernsberger, Webmasters

 English (or any other spoken language).
 These programs also value Deaf Culture as

 one of the many cultures represented by the diverse student population.
-Majoring in
+Focus in

-this area requires one to become proficient in American Sign Language and
+this area requires proficiency in American Sign Language and knowledge of the

-knowledgeable in the visual learning needs of deaf and hard of hearing students.
+visual learning needs of de/Daf and hard of hearing students.

-Comprehensive Programs ~ Most university teacher preparation programs in the
+Comprehensive Programs ~ Most university teacher preparation programs belong

-United States belong to this category.
-Comprehensive programs provide majors with
+to this category.
+Comprehensive programs provide students with a variety of

-a variety of techniques in order to prepare them to be versatile enough to work with
+techniques in order to prepare them to be versatile enough to work with children who

-children who are deaf or hard of hearing in a variety of settings.
-In addition to
+are d/Deaf or hard of hearing in a variety of settings.
+In addition to courses in

-courses in instructional strategies, comprehensive programs may offer coursework in
+instructional strategies, comprehensive programs may offer coursework in audiology,